-Pikmin 3 is a Wii U exclusive in which the player controls three aliens as they explore a new planet.
-They receive help from some cute, native plant-like creatures called Pikmin.
+Pikmin 3 was a game for the Wii U that has now been upgraded and re-released for the Nintendo Switch.
+It is a strategy game where the player controls three aliens as they explore a new planet called PNF-404.
+The three aliens have left their home planet in search of food to bring back, but their ship crashes just as they enter the new planet’s orbit.
+Each alien receives help from some cute plant-like creatures called Pikmin.
 As the player explores the planet they will search for the missing parts of the aliens’ crashed spaceship.
-They will discover various Pikmin, predators, and obstacles.
+They will discover various different types of Pikmin, predators, and obstacles.
 The player will also collect giant fruit to turn into juice in order to survive.
-There is also a mission mode and a bingo battle mode in addition to the story mode.
-The ESRB gave Pikmin 3 an Everyone 10+ rating due to mild cartoon violence.
-We stand by this rating.

 In Pikmin 3, the obstacles that the player faces will require planning and problem solving to overcome.
 This can require the player to use more than one of the main characters or multiple types of Pikmin.
 It may even mean a player has to postpone solving an obstacle in order to gather more fruit or grow more Pikmin first.
-Regardless of the obstacle, in order to be successful in this game the player must evaluate the obstacle, figure out a plan of attack, and then follow through.
+Each of the three aliens need to eat, meaning that the player needs to plan for creating enough juice to sustain them all.
+Regardless of the obstacle, in order to be successful in this game the player must evaluate the obstacle and then figure out a plan of attack.

 All membership plans come with full access to our entire suite of tools learning guides, and resources.
 Here are a few of the ones we think you’ll like the most: